vitoordaz/bittrex.github.io/README.md

 ### `Authenticate`
 #### Description
 Verifies a user’s identity to the server and begins receiving account-level notifications.
-Users must sign the challenge returned by `GetAuthContext` using the [v1.1 API's](https://bittrex.com/Home/Api) request signing method before calling this function.
+Users must sign the challenge returned by `GetAuthContext` before calling this function.

 To receive the account-level notifications enabled by authenticating, the caller must register callbacks for the `uO` and `uB` events through their SignalR client.
 See [Appendix B](#appendix-b-callbacks-and-payloads) for event payload details and see the [sample code](./samples/WebsocketSample.cs) for an example of how to subscribe using the C# SignalR library.